pallavip11/SpinTrack.jl/README.md

 ```
 to launch the IJulia notebook in browser.

-ON the first time running the notebook(), there will be a prompt for whether to install Jupyter.
+On the first time running the notebook, there will be a prompt for whether to install Jupyter.
 Hit enter to have it use the Conda.jl package to install a minimal Python+Jupyter distribution (via Miniconda) that is private to Julia (not in your PATH).
 For more details refer to this [link](https://julialang.github.io/IJulia.jl/stable/manual/running/).

 # Running Cases